-As at 31 December 2021, Bank Millennium had to maintain additional own funds for the coverage of additional capital requirements related to FX-indexed mortgage portfolio risks (Pillar II FX buffer) in the amount of 2.82 percentage points (2.79 percentage points at the BCP Group level), part of which is allocated to operational/legal risk.
+Finally, it should also be mentioned, that Bank Millennium, as at 30 June 2023, had to maintain additional own funds for the coverage of additional capital requirements related to FX mortgage portfolio risks (Pillar II FX buffer) in the amount of 1.95 p.p.
+(1.94 p.p. at the Group level), part of which is allocated to operational/legal risk.